-Sitecore Experience Platform does not officially support any other ASP.NET web servers such as IIS Express, or Mono Web Server.

-Sitecore Experience Platform neither supports nor allows multiple IIS website definitions to point to the same Sitecore web root.
+Sitecore Experience Platform does not officially support any other ASP.NET web servers such as IIS Express, or Mono Web Server, and it neither supports nor allows multiple IIS website definitions to point to the same Sitecore web root.

-3.2.3.
+3.2.4.
 Operating system requirements

-Sitecore Experience Platform 10.0.0 is only compatible with the client and server operating systems that support .NET Framework 4.8.0.
+Sitecore Experience Platform 9.2.0 is only compatible with the client and server operating systems that support .NET Framework 4.7.1 or .NET Framework 4.7.2.